it060587las/client-server-demo/README.md

 | server | Contains server application. |
 | client | Contains client application |
 |client-server-message-format | message format to communicate between client and server|
+### Notes
+- Server was implemented using Java NIO.
+Using of this approach allows to work effectively with big concurrent number of consumers, without threads overhead.
+- Client and server use binary format for communication.
+It allows remove the need in additional "deserialization" process (in JSON or XML), which save CPU resources.
+For transform to bytes KRYO library is used.
+It is faster then ObjectInputStream-ObjectOutputStream almost in 10 times and use memory and CPU effective.
 ### Assembly
 run
 ```sh